astropy/astropy-benchmarks/README.rst

 this is the first step to make sure things are running correctly and can still give order of magnitude timings.

-To run asv properly on the latest commit in the upstream astropy master, you can do::
+To run asv properly on the latest commit in the upstream astropy main, you can do::

     $ asv run